cjcliffe/CubicSDR-Manual/application-window.rst

 The tuning bar provides a simple way to control the active modem frequency, bandwidth and the center frequency.

 Right-clicking a modem frequency digit will enable Frequency Snap.
 The snapped digit will be bordered in red; any drags, clicks or new modem frequencies will not tune digits below the snapped one.
 Additionally nudging the active modem with '[' and ']' will follow the snap value.
-To disable snapping, right-click the digit again or right-click the 1Hz increment digit.
+To disable snapping, right-click the digit again or right-click the 1 Hz increment digit.

 Any of the values on the tuning bar can be adjusted in single steps by clicking the upper or lower portion of a digit.
 Additionally you can use the mouse wheel while hovered over a digit or drag it left or right to change value.